-If you love pistachio and Shortbread Cookies you will definitely love this recipe.
-It has so many delicious layers including a shortbread cookie crust, cream cheese layer, pistachio pudding layer, and a topping of whipped cream.
+If you love pistachio and shortbread cookies, Pistachio Pudding is a must-make dessert.
+It has so many delicious layers, including a shortbread cookie crust, cream cheese layer, pistachio pudding layer, and a topping of Whipped Cream.

-It’s a cool treat so it’s great for summer, but we love to enjoy this recipe all year long (it’s even great for Christmas with it’s green color).
-We’ve shared other similar recipes like this Lemon Lasagna and White Chocolate lasagna, so if you love today’s recipe you’ll also love these ones.
+Pistachio Pudding Dessert is a cool treat, great for summer, but we love to enjoy this recipe all year long (it’s even great for Christmas with its green color).

 How to Make Pistachio Dessert

-This recipe is quite simple and takes just 10-15 minutes to prep before you have to let it refrigerate for at least an hour.
+This recipe is quite simple, and takes just 10-15 minutes to prep before refrigerating for at least an hour.

-Beat cream cheese, sugar and whipped cream together until smooth.
-Pour an even layer over crushed cookie crust.
+CREAM CHEESE LAYER.
+Beat cream cheese, sugar, and Whipped Cream together until smooth.
+Pour an even layer over cooled crust.

-In another bowl, mix the milk and pudding mix together until thickened.
+PUDDING LAYER.
+In another bowl, mix the milk and pudding together until thickened.
 Pour and spread over the cream cheese layer.

-Spread your remaining cool whip or whipped cream over the top and refrigerate.
+WHIPPED CREAM.
+Spread remaining cool whip or whipped cream over the top and refrigerate.

-TIP: Chill the dessert in the fridge as you are making the next layer.
+Chill.
+Refrigerate the dessert as you are making the next layer.
 It helps each layer set before adding on the next.

-Why did my crust come out crumbly?
-I’m not quite sure why this happens for some and not others.
-Perhaps it’s the type of shortbread used.
-If you feel like your crust will be too dry and crumbly add 1-2 more tablespoons of butter.
+Crumby Crust.
+If you feel like your crust will be too dry and crumbly, add 1-2 more tablespoons of butter.

 - Toasted coconut